Tories face outrage over Covid lockdown party video

 Mr Bailey quit as chair of the London Assembly’s police and crime committee when the photograph emerged.

-A Conservative Party spokesman said: “Senior CCHQ staff became aware of an unauthorised social gathering in the basement of Matthew Parker Street organised by the Bailey campaign on the evening of 14th December 2020.
+A Conservative Party spokesperson said: “Senior CCHQ staff became aware of an unauthorised social gathering in the basement of Matthew Parker Street organised by the Bailey campaign on the evening of 14 December 2020.
 Formal disciplinary action was taken against the four CCHQ staff who were seconded to the Bailey campaign.”

 Join our commenting forum